-With this in mind, natural foods with retinol are the safer and healthier choice.
+With this in mind, natural foods with retinol are safer and healthier.

-In contrast, even a single consumption of 66 grams of liver per month could help preschoolers in South Africa avoid the need for vitamin A supplementation (van Stuijvenberg et al. 202053).
+In contrast, even a single consumption of 66 grams of liver per month could help South African preschoolers avoid the need for vitamin A supplementation (van Stuijvenberg et al. 202053).

 Don’t Ignore Vitamin A Deficiency Symptoms

-Vitamin A deficiency is one of the most substantial health problems in developing countries, contributing to childhood blindness and increased mortality rates.
+Vitamin A deficiency is one of developing countries’ most substantial health problems, contributing to childhood blindness and increased mortality rates.

 Nevertheless, one should not underestimate the symptoms of vitamin A deficiency in Western society.
 What plagues developing countries can also have an impact here.

-There, it is primarily the increased risk of infection from vitamin A deficiency that drives mortality rates.
+There, primarily the increased risk of infection from vitamin A deficiency drives mortality rates.

 Against the Corona pandemic’s backdrop, it is therefore just as essential for our immune system to absorb sufficient vitamin A through food.

 Since the conversion of beta-carotene to retinol is greatly overestimated according to studies, reaching for foods with pre-formed vitamin A is advisable.
 For example, these are fish, eggs, liver, and dairy products.